-Case Number 14/01031/CHU (Formerly PP-03270884)

-Application Type Planning Application for Change of Use

-Proposal Application to increase opening hours of cafe to

-between 0800 hours and 1800 hours (Monday to Friday) and between 0900 hours and 1600 hours (Saturday, Sunday and Bank/Public Holidays) and for the retention of 2 Microwave ovens, 1 safety fat fryer and 1 griddle to be used in the cafe (Application under Section 73 to vary condition 3 (hours of use) and condition 6 (cooking equipment) as per planning permission 13/02171/CHU - Use of dwellinghouse as a restaurant/cafe (Class A3) on the Ground Floor with a flat at first floor level) (Amended description)

-Location Village News176 - 178 Main
+Case Number 14/01031/CHU (Formerly PP-03270884) Application Type Planning Application for Change of Use Proposal Application to increase opening hours of cafe to between 0800 hours and 1800 hours (Monday to Friday) and between 0900 hours and 1600 hours (Saturday, Sunday and Bank/Public Holidays) and for the retention of 2 Microwave ovens, 1 safety fat fryer and 1 griddle to be used in the cafe (Application under Section 73 to vary condition 3 (hours of use) and condition 6 (cooking equipment) as per planning permission 13/02171/CHU - Use of dwellinghouse as a restaurant/cafe (Class A3) on the Ground Floor with a flat at first floor level) (Amended description) Location Village News176 - 178 Main StreetGrenosideSheffieldS35 8PR Date Received 21/03/2014 Team West and North Applicant/Agent Mr M Burgin Recommendation Grant Conditionally

-StreetGrenosideSheffieldS35 8PR

-Applicant/Agent Mr M Burgin

-The development must be carried out in complete accordance with the following approved documents:
+2 The development must be carried out in complete accordance with the following approved documents:

-Drawing No. P13:033:01 (Site Location Plan)

-Drawing No. P13:033:08 (Proposed fence construction) Drawing No. P13:033:09 (Proposed fence construction) Drawing No. P14:034:02 Revision F (Existing and proposed
+Drawing No. P13:033:01 (Site Location Plan) Drawing No. P13:033:08 (Proposed fence construction) Drawing No. P13:033:09 (Proposed fence construction) Drawing No. P14:034:02 Revision F (Existing and proposed Elevations/Plans premises, has been installed.

-Elevations/Plans

-The building shall be used for the above-mentioned purpose only between 0800 hours and 1800 hours (Monday to Friday) and between 0900 hours and 1600 (Saturday, Sunday and Public Holidays).

-The hours of use, as set out above, shall not be brought into use until the equipment specified in the approved ventilation scheme, as set out in condition No. 6, to control the emission of fumes and odours from the premises, has been installed.
 The Local Planning Authority shall be informed of this on completion of the installation.

+3 The building shall be used for the above-mentioned purpose only between 0800 hours and 1800 hours (Monday to Friday) and between 0900 hours and 1600 (Saturday, Sunday and Public Holidays).

+The hours of use, as set out above, shall not be brought into use until the equipment specified in the approved ventilation scheme, as set out in condition No. 6, to control the emission of fumes and odours from the